 - Effectively inform business leaders about cybersecurity threats and how challenging it might be to fix them at later stages.

-- Encourage bigger investments in retail cybersecurity.
+- Encourage bigger investments in addressing retail information security challenges.

 - Strive for passwordless authentication.